5G-I3/IEEE-LCN-2019/scripts/experiment_ctrl/README.md

 **Attention:** Depending on the size, the generation of the edge-list file may take a while.

+We provided the edge-list file for the nodes we used for our experiments in `./../../results`

 #### Environment variables

 - `DATA_PATH`: (default: `./../../results`) Path to store the edge list file in